 Education and Training

-• Master of Library and Information Science (MLIS) degree, Western University*
+• Master of Library and Information Science (MLIS) degree, The University of Western Ontario*

 • Canadian Studies B.A., Laurentian University

 • Professional Certificate in Creative Writing, The University of Western Ontario* Continuing Studies

 • Post-Appointment Core Training Program certificate, Archives Association of Ontario (AAO)

 • 11 advanced and specialized workshops completed through the AAO

 • Fanshawe College Library Technician diploma

-• Has written primarily about Canada and Canadian issues, Indigenous (Aboriginal) issues and biography
+• Have written primarily about Canadian and Indigenous (Aboriginal) issues

-• Has completed contracts with two international publishers
+• Have completed contracts with two international publishers

 • My articles have appeared in national, regional, and local magazines and newspapers

 • Corporate projects have included my research reports

 • My four produced plays have explored historical and cross-cultural themes

 My other blog covers my views on Indigenous (Aboriginal) issues: